openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 #### AWS Multi Profile Support

-The CI Cloud credential is present at this location in OpenShift CI Cluster:
+The CI Cloud credential for VSL is present at this location in OpenShift CI Cluster:
 `/var/run/secrets/ci.openshift.io/cluster-profile/.awscred`

 Our Cloud credential used for BSL is present at this location:
 `/var/run/oadp-credentials/new-aws-credentials`

-Here since they are two profiles, we are using the concept of credentialsFile in BSL config [ref] (https://github.com/vmware-tanzu/velero/issues/3428)
+Here since they are two profiles, we are using BSL.Spec.Credential to set BSL credentials, and [default credential names](https://github.com/openshift/oadp-operator/blob/b64e96e4432d266fe5a7680aa5406e160cded824/pkg/credentials/credentials.go#L34) for VSL.

-We are also mounting credentials [here](https://github.com/openshift/oadp-operator/blob/master/pkg/credentials/credentials.go#L37)

 #### GCP

-The CI Cloud credential is present at this location in OpenShift CI Cluster:
+The CI Cloud credential for VSL is present at this location in OpenShift CI Cluster:
 `/var/run/secrets/ci.openshift.io/cluster-profile/gce.json`

 Our Cloud credential used for BSL is present at this location:
 `/var/run/oadp-credentials/gcp-credentials`

-Here since they are two different credentials and not profiles, we are using the concept of credentialsFile in BSL config [ref](https://github.com/vmware-tanzu/velero/issues/3430)
+Here since they are two profiles, we are using BSL.Spec.Credential to set BSL credentials, and [default credential names](https://github.com/openshift/oadp-operator/blob/b64e96e4432d266fe5a7680aa5406e160cded824/pkg/credentials/credentials.go#L34) for VSL.

-We are also mounting credentials [here](https://github.com/openshift/oadp-operator/blob/master/pkg/credentials/credentials.go#L47)

 #### [Azure](https://github.com/vmware-tanzu/velero/issues/3429)